Saturday, 8 February 2025

 Now, we get into the subjective: every person has an opinion; they have their own personal taste.
 It's not so much being wrong; it's more what that person likes.

 Years ago, I submitted a SciFi short story to two webzines.
 Both publications rejected the work, but how they rejected it was curious.
 The first editor wrote back, "Too much action, not enough characterization."
 The second editor wrote "Too much characterization, not enough action."
 I think this was a defining moment in my understanding that I can't please every reader.
 Some will like a story, some will not.
 It's not necessarily a reflection on the quality of the story, rather a question of their own taste.
-I've had stories rejected by one editor only to have it enthusiastically accepted by the next.
+I've had stories rejected by one editor only to have them enthusiastically accepted by the next.
 It's a question of personal preference.

 Beta readers have revealed in passing a bit about their work.
 Some have complimented me on my spelling and grammar.
 Some have complimented the quality of my writing, saying they have had to read some real sh*t.
 Now, I'm not patting myself on the back, but I'm recognizing that me doing Microsoft Word's spell and grammar checker, using ProWritingAid to clean up my text, etc., may very well be more preliminary work than some beta readers are used to.
 As I keep saying: If I'm going to put my name on it, I don't want to embarrass myself.
 While I have to write the story, I also have an obligation to edit it.
 A beta reader or even an editor for that matter can only do so much.
 The final decision about editing rests with me.